engagingnewsproject/enp-platform/wp-content/plugins/custom-twitter-feeds/README.txt

 7. To display a Twitter feed just copy and paste the shortcode into a Twitter widget or page

 == Changelog ==
+= 2.0.3 =
+* Fix: For GDPR plugins that Custom Twitter Feeds integrates with, other plugins that also integrate with those GDPR plugins would not work properly when Custom Twitter Feeds was active.

+= 2.0.2 =
+* Fix: Added code to help with debugging issues.
+* Fix: The descriptions of feed types were incorrect.

 = 2.0.1 =
 * Fix: When GDPR features were active, avatars would not display even after consent had been given.
 * Fix: Fixed a PHP error that would occur with specific kinds of tweets being displayed.